mmuller88/mmblog/content/amplify-permission-eng/index.md

 }
 ```

-A project should be accessible for several users.
+A project should be accessible to several users.
 The simplest approach would be to store the users in a string list.

 ## String-List